-The Kit-Cat or Kit-Kat Club was an early eighteenth century London club, both literary and gallant, as well as political, and it was the stronghold of the Whigs.
+The Kit-Cat Club or Kit-Kat Club was an early eighteenth century London club, both literary and gallant, as well as political, and it was the stronghold of the Whigs.
 An eighteenth-century English bookseller and publisher, Jacob Tonson, sometimes referred to as Jacob Tonson the elder, is claimed to have founded the club.
-But how the club got its name seems unclear.
+But how the Kit-Cat Club got its name seems unclear.
 One possibility is that the name came from where the Club meetings were first held, which was a house in Shire Lane “at the sign of the ‘Cat and Fiddle.'”
 The second possibility is, “The cook’s name being Christopher, for brevity called Kit, and his sign being the Cat and Fiddle, they very merrily derived a quaint denomination from puss and her master [resulting in Kit-Cat].”
 The third suggestion comes from The Spectator asserting that the club’s name was derived “not from the maker of the pie, but from the pie itself, which was called a Kit Kat.”

-At any rate, Christopher Cat (although some sources claim Cat’s last name was Katt, Catt, or Catling) was the pastry cook or tavern keeper who furnished club members with “delicious mutton pies … [until] they became a standing dish at the meeting of the club, which at length, in 1708 obtained the name of the Kit Cat Club.”
+At any rate, Christopher Cat (although some sources claim Cat’s last name was Katt, Catt, or Catling) was the pastry cook or tavern keeper who furnished club members with “delicious mutton pies … [until] they became a standing dish at the meeting of the club, which at length, in 1708 obtained the name of the Kit-Cat Club.”

 More than anything, the Kit-Cat Club became celebrated for its toasts, and the toasts were “carried out by rule, [with] … every member … compelled to name a beauty, whose claims to the honour were … discussed, and if her name was approved, a separate bowl was consecrated to her and verses to her honour engraved on it.”
 One 8-year-old girl, Lady Mary Wortley Montagu, was proposed by her father but other members who had not seen her objected.
 “The Peer sent for her, and there could no longer be any question.”
 Other beauties were also toasted and included “the four lovely daughters of the Duke of Marlborough — Lady Godolphin, Lady Sunderland, Lady Bridgwater, and Lady Monthermer; Swift’s friends, Mrs. Long and Mrs. Barton — the latter the beautiful and witty niece of Sir Issac Newton; the Duchess of Bolton, Mrs. Burdenell, and Lady Carlisle, Mrs. D. Kirk, and Lady Wharton.”

-This habit of “toasting” resulted in Dr. John Arbuthnot, the Scottish physician, satirist and polymath of London, producing the following epigram, which incidentally hints at another possibility for the origin of the Club’s name:
+This habit of “toasting” resulted in Dr. John Arbuthnot, the Scottish physician, satirist and polymath of London, producing the following epigram, which incidentally hints at another possibility for the origin of the Kit-Cab Club’s name:

 “Whence deathless Kit Cat took his name / Few critics can unriddle; / Some say from pastry-cook it came, / And some from Cat and Fiddle. / From no trim beaux its name it boasts, / Gray statesmen or green wits; / But from the pell-mell pack of toasts / Of old Cats and young Kits!”